abdurafeyf/Agent-First-Organization/README.md

 **📊 1.
 Create Taskgraph and Initialize Worker**

 > **:bulb:** The following `--output-dir`, `--input-dir` and `--documents_dir` can be the same directory to save the generated files and the chatbot will use the generated files to run.
-E.g `--output-dir ./example/customer_service`.
-The following commands take *customer_service* chatbot as an example.
+E.g `--output-dir ./example/financial_service`.
+The following commands take *financial_service* chatbot as an example.

 ```
-python create.py --config ./examples/customer_service_config.json --output-dir ./examples/customer_service
+python create.py --config ./examples/financial_service_config.json --output-dir ./examples/financial_service --model gpt-4o-mini
 ```

 * Fields: